T helper cell: Effector function

 In 1991, three groups reported discovering CD154, which is the molecular basis of T cell helper function.
 Seth Lederman at Columbia University generated a murine monoclonal antibody, 5c8 that inhibited contact-dependent T cell helper function in human cells which characterized the 32 kDa surface protein transiently expressed on CD4+ T cells.
 Richard Armitage at Immunex cloned a cDNA encoding CD154 by screening an expression library with CD40-Ig.
 Randolph Noelle at Dartmouth Medical School generated an antibody that bound a 39 kDa protein on murine T cells and inhibited helper function.

 Determination of the effector T cell response

 Helper T cells are capable of influencing a variety of immune cells, and the T cell response generated (including the extracellular signals such as cytokines) can be essential for a successful outcome from infection.
 In order to be effective, helper T cells must determine which cytokines will allow the immune system to be most useful or beneficial for the host.
 Understanding exactly how helper T cells respond to immune challenges is currently of major interest in immunology, because such knowledge may be very useful in the treatment of disease and in increasing the effectiveness of vaccination.

 Th1/Th2 model

-Proliferating helper T cells that develop into effector T cells differentiate into two major subtypes of cells known as Th1 and Th2 cells (also known as Type 1 and Type 2 helper T cells, respectively).
+Proliferating naive CD4+ cells differentiate into a number of effector T-cell subtypes.
+Historically, the first division of CD4+ cells recognized by researchers were T helper cell types 1 and 2, or Th1 and Th2.
+This has come to be referred to as the Th1/Th2 model.
+There are now a variety of recognized CD4+ subtypes such as Th9, Th17, Treg and Tfh.